 If you suspect a spinal injury then talking is imperative, as it will limit the need for them to move, which if done could cause further spinal injuries.

-4 – Serious Bleeding: The best thing is to get the patient to apply direct pressure to the wound and elevate above there head if possible.
-The direct pressure will stop the blood flow and raising above the head will reduce the blood pressure.
+4 – Serious Bleeding: The best thing is to get the patient to apply direct pressure to the wound and elevate above their head if possible.
+The direct pressure will stop the blood flow and raise above the head will reduce the blood pressure.

 If the patient is feeling unwell get them to lay down, once laid down the patient cannot come to any further harm also it’s a good idea to raise the legs this redirects excess blood in the legs to the vital organs.

-Chemical burns need to be handled with care, make sure that none of the chemical harms us, you may need to brush powders off the wound or wash of other chemicals, however care must be taken not to spread chemicals onto yourself or further onto them
+Chemical burns need to be handled with care, make sure that none of the chemicals harms us, you may need to brush powders off the wound or wash of other chemicals, however, care must be taken not to spread chemicals onto yourself or further onto them

 6 – Broken Bones: These are best left where they are, just keep the patient in place and keep reassuring them and wait for emergency services to arrive